eirikek/Dungeons-and-Developers/README.md

 We use the [D&D 5e API](https://www.dnd5eapi.co/) to fetch the different objects used for the page.
 Such at the different classes, monsters, equipment etc. Which helps us keep the page true to how D&D works and what is possible in the game.

+## Accesability
+For better accesability we have provided ARIA-labels for the essential elements for our code.
+Which helps us provide context for our custom elements, and provide information to assistive technologies.

 ## Authors